Increased speed in global cities

-Each city has its unique pace and in most cities this pace is getting faster.
+Each city has its own beat and rhythm.
+And everywhere it seems the pace is picking up.
 I read a report from British Council which had examined 32 cities around the globe.
-The researchers had secretly timed pedestrians and found that people are walking 10% more quickly than a decade ago.
+The researchers had timed pedestrians for 20 meters, and found that people are walking 10% faster than they were a decade ago.

-Oslo street Pedestrians along Karl Johans gate today in Oslo, Norway.
+Oslo street Pedestrians along Karl Johans gate earlier today in Oslo.

 1. Singapore: 10.55s